Kalaiz/ANU-GPA/README.md

 ### Inspiration

-_add references from where you obtained the idea form the app and ideas about aspects of the app_
+__

 ### Referencing code or ideas for code from other sources
 + [Ideology of converting recursive function to iterative one](https://stackoverflow.com/questions/159590/way-to-go-from-recursion-to-iteration)
 + [Idea of using Integer Partitioning](https://stackoverflow.com/questions/7331093/getting-all-possible-sums-that-add-up-to-a-given-number)
 + (IDEA FOR CODE)Server - Client problem solved by the suggestion given by Danny Feng(u6611178);Suggestion: <br>
   1. Use a seperate thread for performing long operations such as network access to prevent it blocking UI/Main thread.
-  2. Give permission for Network access. <br>
+  2. Give permission for Network access in the manifest. <br>
 + [Code in PermutationCalc for knowing Screen Size](https://stackoverflow.com/questions/4743116/get-screen-width-and-height-in-android)

 ### Assets

-_Lottie animations provided by airbnb is being used this app which is implemented by Prateek(Refernce for lottie code and json is in the app code)._
+_Lottie animations provided by airbnb is being used this app which is implemented by Prateek(Reference for lottie code and json is in the app code)._
-_Scale effect done by kalai is also being used for the text animation._